Corey Perry: International play

 Perry helped lead the Canadian junior team to a gold medal in the 2005 World Junior Championship, playing alongside Sidney Crosby and Patrice Bergeron on the team's first line.

 On December 30, 2009, Perry was selected to play for Canada at the 2010 Winter Olympics in Vancouver.
 On April 16, 2010, Perry was among the first group of 15 players to be named to Canada for participation at the 2010 IIHF World Championships in Cologne, Mannheim and Gelsenkirchen, Germany.

 In Canada's first game of the 2010 Winter Olympics, Perry helped lead the team to an 8–0 victory over Norway, scoring one goal.
 In the tournament quarterfinals against Russia, he scored another two goals in a 7–3 win, then scored the second goal in the gold medal game against the United States to make the score 2–0 in the second period.
 Canada went on to win the game 3–2 after an overtime goal by Sidney Crosby, thus winning gold.

 Perry contributed one assist in Canada's six games en route to a gold medal victory at the 2014 Winter Olympics over Sweden in Sochi.

 At the 2016 IIHF World Championship, Perry served as captain en route to a gold medal finish.

 Personal life

 Perry's younger brother Adam played alongside him on the London Knights' 2005 Memorial Cup-winning team.
-Adam was the assistant coach of the London Nationals Junior B Team, although he is currently in law enforcement, like their father.
+Adam was the assistant coach of the London Nationals Junior B Team; he is currently in law enforcement, like their father.
 Perry currently lives in London, Ontario, during the off-season.
-He married long time girlfriend Blakeny Robertson on July 18, 2015, and they have a son.
+Perry and his wife were married in July 2015.